CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 At this point:

-* We put our high-accuracy model and deploy it on Azure Container Instances as a web service
+* We took our high-accuracy model from challenge 2 and deployed it on Azure Container Instances as a web service
-* We can do a simple RESTful API call to our endpoint for scoring a 28x28 pixel sized image
+* We can do simple RESTful API calls to our endpoint for scoring 28x28 pixel sized images

 Often, we have a simpler data set and want to figure out how we can best classify or predict certain data points - without trying out a lot of Machine Learning algorithms ourselves.
-Hence, we'll look at Automated Machine Learning in the [last challenge](challenge_04.md).
+Hence, we'll look at Automated Machine Learning in the [fourth challenge](challenge_04.md).